MG-RAST/Shock/docs/README.md

-# Shock 2.0 -- a storage manager for scientific data
+# Shock 2.0 -- An object store for scientific data

 -  is a storage platform designed from the ground up to be fast, scalable and fault tolerant.